Skip to content

 assert pipeline(10) == 10

-You can use Tawazi to make your non CPU-Bound code Faster
+You can use Tawazi to make your non CPU-Bound code run in parallel.

 from time import sleep, time